Notebook Magic Functions

 Python code.
 They are shortcuts that extend a notebook's capabilities.
 Magic commands

-start with the %
+start with the % character.

 HPE Ezmeral ML Ops on HPE Ezmeral Runtime Enterprise supports built-in magic functions and the custom magics that are described in this topic.
 HPE Ezmeral ML Ops on Kubernetes in HPE Ezmeral Runtime Enterprise supports line magics and cell magics.